etnichols/react-animated-quotebook/README.md

 The app should be live at localhost:3000.

+Want to add your own quotes?
+Edit the ```quotes.js``` file.

 --
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
-You can find the most recent version of this guide  [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
+You can find the most recent version of their guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).